Research Profile: Sally Douglas

 BA, B.Teach (Deakin University) Dip Min, MDiv, MTS, PhD (United Faculty of Theology, University of Divinity Melbourne).

-Sally’s interdisciplinary research spans biblical studies and systematic theology, as she reflexively engages with biblical and early church texts and the potential implications of re-engaging with these, often suppressed, texts in contemporary context.
-In particular, Sally’s research attends to questions of christology, soteriology, gender and discipleship.
-Her doctoral excavation and exploration of early church christology was published in the LNTS series by Bloomsbury as Early Church Understandings of Jesus as the Female Divine: The Scandal of the Scandal of Particularity (2016).
+Sally’s interdisciplinary research spans biblical studies and systematic theology, as she reflexively engages with the biblical text, early church writers and the potential implications of re-engaging with, often suppressed, texts in contemporary context.
+In particular, Sally’s research attends to questions of christology, soteriology, gender, discipleship, worship and prayer.
+Her doctoral excavation and exploration of early church christology was published to critical acclaim n the LNTS series by Bloomsbury as Early Church Understandings of Jesus as the Female Divine: The Scandal of the Scandal of Particularity (2016).

 Sally’s teaching includes: